-- Deadline: Monday, February 17, 2020 at 16:59. - Submission: You need to submit four through MarkUs.
+- V1 \rightarrow V2: Updated 3 (b) to include the regularization parameter λ . - Deadline: Monday, October 25, 2021 at 16:59. - Submission: You need to submit two files through MarkUs.
 One is a PDF file including all your answers and plots.
-The others are source files that reproduces your answers for each question.
-You can produce your report however you like (e.g. LATEX, Microsoft Word, etc) as long as it is readable.
+The other is a source file (Python script or Jupyter Notebook) that reproduces your answers.
+You can produce the file however you like (e.g. IATEX, Microsoft Word, etc) as long as it is readable.
 Points will be deducted if we have a hard time reading your solutions or understanding the structure of your code.
 If the code does not run, you may lose most/all of your points for that question. - Late Submission: 10% of the marks will be deducted for each day late, up to a maximum of 3 days.
-After that, no submissions will be accepted. - Collaboration: Weekly homework assignments must be done individually, and you cannot collaborate with others.
+After that, no submissions will be accepted. - Collaboration: You can discuss the assignment with up to two other students (group of three).
+You can work on the code together.
+But each of you need to write your homework report individually.
+You must mention the name of your collaborators clearly in the report and the source code.